TheJupiterDev/JsonToQt/README.md

 ## Overview

 JsonToQt lets you define Qt-based forms declaratively in JSON.
-It parses the schema and genreates forms with:
+It parses the schema and generates forms with:

 - Buttons, radio buttons, checkboxes
 - Combo boxes, line edits, text edits